hermanlui99/dxp-open-edition-kubernetes-examples/readme.md

 See `samples/sample-3/deployment.yml`

-A DXP Open Edition deployment with multiple pods, all using the same database fronted with a Load Balancer.
+A DXP Open Edition deployment with multiple pods, all using the same database frontend with a Load Balancer.
 Example shows how to configure the shared PersistentVolume for NPM modules.

-his example is with AKS for the Kubernetes Cluster and uses Azure Files as PersistentVolume provider.
+This example is with AKS for the Kubernetes Cluster and uses Azure Files as PersistentVolume provider.

 Once the deployment is running, make sure to set the custom NPM path in the DXP Open Edition cockpit (Settings > Customizing > General > Custom NPM Installation Path).
 Based on the example `deployment.yml`file, the value should be `/home/planet9/customnpm` .